 When the Fitbit Charge was released in 2018, it was popular and added new improvements to previous models.
 The Fitbit Charge may not be as iconic as the Ionic and Versa.
 But it has helped to change the game for fitness trackers and push development forward.

-Fast forward to the release of the Fitbit Charge 4.
+Fast forward to the release of the Fitbit Charge 5.
 You have a fitness tracker that has a large waterproof display and polished design.
-It’s lightweight and packed with all the features you could possibly want while exercising and socialising.
+It’s lightweight and packed with all the features you could possibly want while exercising and socializing.

 We can share with you what makes it tick and whether it’s a worthwhile purchase.
 Read on to find out exactly what we thought when we road-tested it.

-All models will monitor your all-day activities (meaning, steps, calories, floors, distance and active minutes*).
-Additionally, the 2, 3 and 4 will monitor your sleep stages and give you a sleep score.
+All models will monitor your all-day activities (meaning, steps, calories, floors, distance, and active minutes*).
+The 2, 3, and 4 will monitor your sleep stages and give you a sleep score, and the 5 will now give you a daily readiness score.
 Also, they all give you daily stats on your display and will deliver smartphone notifications.
-Of course, these are more sophisticated on the 3 and 4.
+Of course, these are more sophisticated on the 4 and 5.

-*Active Minutes takes your heart rate and produced personalised heart rate zones which monitor your effort during activities.
+*Active Minutes takes your heart rate and produces personalized heart rate zones that monitor your effort during activities.
 It takes this and gives you credits toward a goal of 150 active minutes a week.
-Cleverly, it’ll record each minute of moderate activity as being in the fat burning zone and give you double credits for more vigorous activity; noted as cardio and peak zones.
+Cleverly, it’ll record each minute of moderate activity as being in the fat-burning zone and give you double credits for more vigorous activity, noted as cardio and peak zones.

-More features you’ll find on the 2, 3 and 4 include SmartTrack, an auto-recognition of the sport you’re doing, multisport mode and they’ll give you a cardio fitness score, which is a personalised number based on your activity.
-Additionally, you can utilise guided breathing exercises which will be tailored to your heart rate.
+More features you’ll find on the 2, 3, 4, and 5 include SmartTrack and auto-recognition of the sport you’re doing.
+They all have multisport mode, and they’ll give you a cardio fitness score, a personalized number based on your activity.
+Additionally, you can utilize guided breathing exercises that will be tailored to your heart rate.

-In addition to what the 2 has to offer, the 3 and 4 can track your swims, will offer goal-based exercises.
+In addition to what the 2 has to offer, the 3, 4, and 5 can track your swims and will offer goal-based exercises.
 More, they’ll automatically detect when you’re running and have stopped.
 Also, there’s weather information and a timer.
-As for smart features, Android users can use quick replies to messages and everyone can accept or reject calls.
+As for smart features, Android users can use quick replies to messages, and everyone can accept or reject calls.

 For 3 and 4 users, there’s Spotify control when connected via your smartphone.
-Additionally, the 4 has Smart Wake which learns how to wake you at an optimal time in your sleep stages for a less intrusive wake.
+However, this has been removed from the Charge 5.
+It’s not known why but it’s definitely not a welcome move.
+Additionally, the 5 has Smart Wake, which learns how to wake you at an optimal time in your sleep stages for a less intrusive wake.

-In terms of performance, we are impressed with the new notifications on the 2, 3 and 4 allow you to see more of what is going on without having to pick up your phone.
-The tracking is spot on and you will be impressed with how well it counts your daily steps and activity.
+In terms of performance, we are impressed with the new notifications on the 3, 4, and 5 allowing you to see more of what is going on without picking up your phone.
+The tracking is spot on, and you will be impressed with how well it counts your daily steps and activity.

 The Fitbit app is clear and easy to use, and the Bluetooth syncing makes it quicker to share your progress.
 You can link to other apps from the Fitbit app.
 There is also the option to complete with other Fitbit wearers.
 This will help motivate you when you are feeling a bit more sluggish!

-If you are considering purchasing a Charge, we’d have to tell you to go for it as long as it was for the fitness features.
-The watch works well as a fitness tracker and Fitbit has dedicated time to improving the fitness features.
-Here, we really mean the 2, 3 or 4, because the original is essentially a digital pedometer in comparison.
+If you consider purchasing a Charge, we’d have to tell you to go for it as long as it was for the fitness features.
+The watch works well as a fitness tracker, and Fitbit has dedicated time to improving the fitness features.
+Here, we really mean the 3, 4, or 5 because the original is essentially a digital pedometer in comparison.

-However, if you are looking for a genuine smartwatch then move on to a different model.
+However, if you are looking for a true smartwatch, then move on to a different model.
 Fitbit hasn’t yet got the market right for smartwatch owners.
-With no GPS and too few smart features, it’s not ready to be pitted against other smartwatches.

 The battery life is good and will mean that you don’t need to find time every day to plug in and recharge.
 This is fantastic as it lets you track everything you do for analysis later.
 The app is a source of knowledge that will share your fitness and health insights at the click of a button.
 With user-friendly graphics and competitions galore, this app remains a solid part of the Fitbit family.